diversen/url-to-markdown/README.md

 more devine_comedy.md
 ```

-The code is just a single script [gutenberg-to-markdown.js](gutenberg-to-markdown.js).
+The code is just a single script [url-to-markdown.js](url-to-markdown.js).

-`Puppeteer` is used instead for the scraping. `Turndown` is used for converting html to markdown.
+`Puppeteer` is used for the scraping. `Turndown` is used for converting html to markdown.

 ## License